Glenda J Ashleigh

 • Communicate at all stages of the process – planning, arriving at the venue, entrances, where people are required to stand, what they do during the ceremony and what happens at the close of the ceremony.
 Don’t fall into the trap of “Oh I though you knew that…” or “Why wasn’t I told…” or “I didn’t know you wanted me to do that…”.
 Keep everyone in the communication loop, including your guests.

 • Inform your celebrant of the arrangements.
 A really good marriage celebrant works with other service providers, eg photographers, event planners, directors and venue staff.
 They encourage your guests to feel comfortable.
 Everyone is there to help make this very special occasion a memorable one for all the right reasons.
 Your celebrant has a big responsibility.
-He or she is in charge of the ceremony!
+They are in charge of the ceremony!

 Filed Under: marriage celebrant, marriage certificate, wedding celebrant, wedding ceremony, wedding planning Tagged With: brisbane, celebrant, marriage celebrant, wedding celebrant, wedding ceremony tips, wedding planning